-From Dan on August 7th, 2008 in General Remodel
+From Dean Dowd on August 07, 2008 in General Remodel

 Recently we discussed some of Dad’s favorite remodel ideas, and on that list was the garage, many a Dad’s home within the home.
 That was the general idea, here we’ll try to get a bit more specific with some ideas and tips for getting that garage remodel started.